 All international students must enrol in the University Health Insurance Plan (UHIP), a health insurance plan that covers medical expenses such as doctors' appointments and hospital stays.
 The annual UHIP premium is automatically added to your student account once you register for Fall term courses.
 You must enrol in UHIP and pay the full premium whether you are a full-time or part-time student.

-Students must complete a UHIP application form at the International Student Services Office (ISSO) located at 501 University Centre by September 21st in the Fall term, and January 18th in the Winter term.
+Students are required to pick up their proof of coverage wallet cards from the International Student Services Office (ISSO) located at 128 University Centre.
 For further details regarding UHIP, please visit the ISSO website at www.carleton.ca/isso.